yyyu200/VASPGap/README.md

 # VASPGap
 ====
-Find the VBM from EIGENVAL of VASP output
+Find the VBM from EIGENVAL of VASP output, supporting spin-polarized and noncollinear cases.

 use -c or -n for collinear/noncollinear results, otherwise the code may guess one (but maybe not right!)